muety/website-watcher/README.md

   -s SENDER,                    – Sender name --middleman_url MIDDLEMAN_URL – URL of the Telegram Middleman bot instance
 ```

-### 👀 Please note
-When running the script for the first time, you will get an e-mail that there where changes, since there is a difference between the empty file and the entire webiste HMTL code.

 ## 👩‍💻 Contributing
 Feel free to contribute!
 All contributions that add value to the project are welcome.
 Please check the issues section for bug reports and feature requests.